kxie95/kxie95.github.io/_posts/2017-10-06-women-diversity-article.md

 * We shouldn't be specifically hunting out females/other minorities for the industry.
 We should not be poaching from other companies either because that doesn't increase the population of the minorities in the industry.
 * We definitely should not lower the bar for them either.
 * We should increase retention - I remember reading some article about how women were leaving the engineering industry within X number of years.
 (TODO: find source)
 * We need to start from an earlier age - part of the problem is ingrained within our culture.
-Possibly the hobbies we encourage, or the mannerisms we expect women to have.
+Possibly the hobbies, habits and minsets we encourage women to have.
 * We need ways to help it thrive.
 With diversity there can be a lot more friction because of the different mindsets.
 Need a safe environment where people can rub ideas off on each other.

 TODO: Have a look at books/articles.